fluttered-book/fluttered-book.github.io/content/docs/install/_index.md

 # Install

-Before you can get started creating apps, you need to install a few things to set up development environment for Flutter.
+Before you can get started creating apps, you'll need to install a few things to set up development environment for Flutter.

 ## 1. Flutter SDK